garbarino-com/garba-ui/README.md

 ## License ##

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.